Elevate Branding with a Custom Color Palette

 Display Your Company’s Values Through Color

-As we wrote in a previous post, branding is all about creating an emotional tie with your customer and there is little that evokes more emotion than color and imagery.
+As we wrote in a previous post, branding is all about creating an emotional tie with your customer.
+There is little that evokes more emotion than color and imagery.
 Colors each have emotional responses attached to them, and by utilizing color wisely you can convey the tone or personality of your brand instantly.
 It isn’t enough to just choose colors that you like, or that look cool.
 Instead, you should choose colors that give people emotional cues about who you are as a company, and what you represent.

 Take a minute to write down a few of your company’s key values, or the primary mood that you want to convey to your audience.
 Next choose a color that matches that same tone.
 This color will be the primary or action color for your brand, and will be the dominant color across all of your visual media.